InterCentury/Math-Keyboard/README.md

 Example: Left Ctrl + b produces β (beta)
 Example: Left Ctrl + d produces δ (delta)

-This script removes the need to copy-paste symbols from the internet or use complicated character maps, allowing you to type faster and stay focused on your work.
+This script removes the need to copy-paste symbols from the internet or use complicated character maps,allowing you to type faster and stay focused on your work.

 ```